 Can they present their message eloquently?

-Of course they can.
-If they follow all of the suggestions I’ve shared so far and have a powerful message which has been carefully crafted they could deliver it with confidence and ease.
+Of course they can, if they follow all of the suggestions I’ve shared so far and have a powerful message.

 Is it enough?